 If you want to add a healthy, nutritional boost to your chick’s regular feeds, mixing it with brussels sprouts is one good way.
 Just cut the sprouts into bite-sized pieces and mix them well into your chick’s feed.
 Your chicken can get twice the nutritional content in a single meal.

-Cooked Brussel Sprouts
+Cooked Brussels Sprouts

 Just make sure to cut them all up in tiny pieces so that your chickens will be able to eat them easily.
-Don’t add too much salt into it because it can be unhealthy for chickens.
+Don’t add too much salt to it because it can be unhealthy for chickens.

-Raw Brussel Sprouts
+Raw Brussels Sprouts

 Stringed